The Beginner’s Guide to Engaging U.S. History Bell Ringers & Warm-Ups

 What Are Bell Ringers and Warm-Ups?

-Bell ringers (aka warm-ups, do-nows, or entry tasks) are short, focused activities students complete at the beginning of class.
-They're more than just busywork—they help students:
+Bell ringers (also called warm-ups, do-nows, or entry tasks) are short, focused activities that students complete during the first 3–5 minutes of class.
+But they’re not just busywork — when used intentionally, they help students:

-• Review key concepts or preview new ones
+✅ Review prior knowledge or preview new concepts

-• Spark curiosity and connect to today’s lesson
+✅ Spark curiosity and connect emotionally to the day’s content

 Why Bell Ringers Belong in Every History Class